akelopes/commentr2md/README.md

         * *name*: a string containing the  name that will be greeted
      * Notes:
         * Variable *param_name* was created to store the parameter as per standard protocol **xx.zz.123**.

-# Notes

-* Use double space before new lines.

-# Future plans
-* I would like to improve this package to use the code as well, in order to make a notebook-like final document.